SimonEismann/microservices-demo/README.md

 sudo apt-get install golang-go pip3 install pandas
 ```
+Additionally, the firewall for all VMs should be configured to allow incoming connections on port `22442`.
 Some usage examples are given in the shell files themselves.